MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Restore-RecoverableItems.md

 ### -------------------------- Example 2 --------------------------
 ```
-$mailboxes = Import-CSV "C:\My Documents\RestoreMessage.csv"; $mailboxes | foreach {Restore-RecoverableItems -Identity $_.SMTPAddress -SubjectContains Project X" -SourceFolder DeletedItems -FilterItemType IPM.Note}
+$mailboxes = Import-CSV "C:\My Documents\RestoreMailboxes.csv" |%{$_.SMTPAddress};Restore-RecoverableItems -Identity $mailboxes -SubjectContains Project X" -SourceFolder DeletedItems -FilterItemType IPM.Note -MaxParallelSize 5
 ```

-This example restores the deleted email message "Project X" for the mailboxes that are specified in the comma-separated value (CSV) file C:\\My Documents\\RestoreMessage.csv.
+This example restores the deleted email message "Project X" for the mailboxes that are specified in the comma-separated value (CSV) file C:\\My Documents\\RestoreMailboxes.csv.
 The CSV file uses the header value SMTPAddress, and contains the email address of each mailbox on a separate line like this:

 SMTPAddress